-Whether you’re the kind of teacher who loves to spend school breaks planning for your classroom, or you love to spend it completely disconnecting from your school responsibilities, you can be prepared for an amazing comeback by keeping a few important things in mind.
+Whether you’re the kind of teacher who loves to spend winter break planning for your classroom, or you love to spend it completely disconnecting from your school responsibilities, you can be prepared for an amazing comeback by keeping a few important things in mind.

 First, students and teachers have been out of routine for 2 weeks and WE ALL NEED A RESET!

-AND our student’s brains had the breaks they needed to synthesize so much of what they’ve learned during the first semester, and they come back a little more independent and a little more mature than when they left in December.
+Second, our student’s brains had the breaks they needed to synthesize so much of what they’ve learned during the first semester, and they come back a little more independent and a little more mature than when they left in December.
+YAY!

 We can leverage both of these things to make sure we get off on the right foot, and set the rest of our year up for success!
 I’ve got some tried and true resources and tips to help you work smarter, not harder, when it comes to getting on track after a school break.